Keep Reading: How to Save During the Holidays

 The hardest part about picking out a gift for someone is often not how we buy the product.
 Retailers are making it easier than ever to buy gifts online, in the store and their offering multiple delivery options.
 What retailers should really pay attention to this year, and what the savvy shoppers are doing is looking for the easiest ways to pick out a gift.
 Follow these steps and suggestions to make your shopping experience as simple as possible this holiday season.

 Millennials value their time – Okay, maybe everyone values their time, but Millennials are constantly searching for the fastest way to find a solution.
 A study conducted by Google and Ipsos found that 80% of folks who use their smartphones for shopping did their shopping while conducting some other activity.
 Retailers beware!
-Millennials are shopping for gifts while waiting in line to buy gifts, or while their waiting for that customer service inquiry to be answered.
+Millennials are shopping for gifts while waiting in line to buy gifts, or while they're waiting for that customer service inquiry to be answered.

 Millennials use videos and social media to shop – Millennials came of age during the Great Recession, and price is an issue when it comes to shopping.
 So what are savvy shoppers doing to find the best deals?
 Experts indicate that Millennials are using tips they obtain via social media.
 In fact, it’s being used as the number one means to find the best deals, and it enables consumers to become more educated about products.
 Experts are telling us that retailers have not quite caught onto this trend, but that shouldn’t hinder your ability to use social media to your advantage.